paul-hammant/imapdigester/README.md

 You pass it to applications that issue notitifactions.
 You're going  to a script (see below) that reads and deletes from inbox for you.
 Lets call this the **notification inbox**.

-2. For Rollup emails to be written/rewritten to.
+2. For Digest emails to be written/rewritten to.
 That script (below) is going to look after the inbox for this one.
 This email address is totally private to you - not even other machines know about it.
 Just you, software-daemons you deployed and your email client(s).
 Let's call this the **digest inbox**.
 It could be your regular email address, but what if there's a bug and it deletes all you email - yup, that's right, use a